-Have you made yourself a weight loss, fitness or business related goal this year?
-If so, this is a “must read” if you want to kick that New Year’s goal into 2016!
+Have you made yourself a weight loss, fitness, or business–related goal this year?
+If so, this is a “must read” if you want to kick that New Year’s goal into 2017!
 If you didn’t make a goal and were so busy that you didn’t even realize that it was New Year’s earlier this week, then perhaps you should take a quick peek at my first post here concerning the importance of goal setting!

 Everybody has their gift!

 I may not hit my deadline every time.
 The plan may change 10 times!
-I sometimes even use 5 different tools to write it down— aka pen and paper, apps, desktop resources, etc…
+I sometimes even use five different tools to write it down—i.e., pen and paper, apps, desktop resources, etc.

 It is not because I am Einstein or a rocket scientist.
-It is simply because I take 5-10 mins to write them down and make them SMART!
-Now I am sure that you have heard of the term SMART.
+It is simply because I take 5-10 minutes to write down my goals and make them SMART!
+Now, I am sure that you have heard of the acronym SMART.
 If not, here is a quick illustration for you.

-When being “SPECIFIC” about your goal, you want to spell out the who, what, where, when and why, as explained by Top Achievement.
+When being specific about your goal, you will need to spell out the who, what, where, when and why, as explained by Top Achievement.
 Focus on your goal and eliminate any distractions or feelings of being overwhelmed!
-Here are some other meanings to this same acronym which might help to jar your mind when finding ideas.
+Here are some other meanings of this same acronym which might help to jar your mind when finding ideas.

-An example of this for me personally is to lose 8% body fat or 10 pounds by Spring Break.
+An example of this for me personally is to lose eight percent body fat, or 10 pounds, by spring break.
 I already have it placed on my calendar.
-This allows me to quickly assess any MAJOR obstacles standing in my way such as business trips, kid birthday parties, family visitors, etc. Knowing that it’s in 12 weeks, allows me to figure my sub goals by breaking them down.
-In order to accomplish my goal, I need to lose 1 pound each week or about .75% body fat.
+This allows me to quickly assess any MAJOR obstacles standing in my way, such as business trips, kid birthday parties, family visitors, etc. Knowing that my goal time is up in 12 weeks allows me to figure my sub-goals by breaking them down.
+In order to accomplish my goal, I need to lose one pound each week or about .75 percent body fat.

-Now usually when people make goals, they always implement new things.
-However, you also need to think about what needs eliminating?
-I got so relaxed over Christmas that I was literally up to about 2 Snickers a day… NO JOKE!
-I know I got a little carried away, but would definitely do a major purge of my cabinets before getting started!
+Now, usually, when people make goals, they always implement new things.
+However, you also need to think about what actually needs to be eliminated.
+I got so relaxed over Christmas that I was literally up to about two Snickers candy bars a day—NO JOKE!
+I know I got a little carried away, but I would definitely do a major purge of my cabinets before getting started!

-The remaining meanings are merely check in’s to determine whether it’s a goal that you want to move forward on trying to achieve right now.
-We’ve already determined that it’s measurable, however is is realistic.
-Once able to survey upcoming events and lifestyle you are better able to determine if this particular goal is right to have at this time.
-An example of this are those that choose to quit drinking during tailgating season knowing that it is one of their favorite ways to watch and celebrate the games???
-Why would you do this to yourself, other then to set yourself immediately up for failure.
+The remaining meanings are merely check-ins to determine whether it’s a goal that you want to move forward on trying to achieve right now.
+We’ve already determined that it’s measurable; however, is it realistic?
+Once you are able to survey upcoming events and your lifestyle, you are better able to determine if this particular goal is right to have at this time.
+An example of this is those who choose to quit drinking during tailgating season knowing that it is one of their favorite ways to watch and celebrate the games.
+Why would you do this to yourself, other than to set yourself immediately up for failure?

 Is Now a Good Time?

-Jennifer Kasmer, M.A.Ed. is a Certified Personal Trainer and Fitness Nutritionist.
+Jennifer Kasmer, M.A.Ed. is a certified personal trainer and fitness nutritionist.
 She owns Everlasting Changes Personal Training and Nutrition.
-Most recently, she became Best Selling Author with her book Tick Tock Your Nutrition Clock.
+Most recently, she became a best-selling author with her book, Tick Tock Your Nutrition Clock.